rizauddin/cv/README.md

-# A curriculum vitae of Rizauddin Saian.
+# This repository stores the curriculum vitae for Rizauddin Saian.

 View CV: http://cv.rizauddin.com